-During the early stages of the experiments, the shape of the dissolving structure (and hence also k) is strongly affected by its arbitrary initial shape.
-Figures 3b,c quantify this process in terms of the power law exponents found by direct fitting and double-logarithmic fitting, respectively.
-In both cases, the data converge towards an exponent of about two.
-For the particular initial shape and size of our glucose samples, this transition requires approximately 100 min.
-The small difference in the decay time of these geometric transients between Figures 3b,c is attributed to a more rapid shaping of the top portion of the sample and the difference in the weighing of data points between the two methods.
-The analysis of several experiments at t = 123 min yields averages of $k{\text{pow}} = 2.06 \pm 0.04$ for direct power law fits and $k{\text{log}} = 1.99 \pm 0.02$ for log-log fits, which strongly suggests that the dissolving objects become paraboloids of revolution.
+decay time of these geometric transients in Figure 3b,c is attributed to a more rapid shaping of the top portion of the sample and the difference in the weighing of data points between the two methods.
+The analysis of several experiments at t = 123 min yields averages of $k{\rm pow} = 2.06 \pm 0.04$ for direct power law fits and $k{\rm log} = 1.99 \pm 0.02$ for log-log fits, which strongly suggests that the dissolving objects become paraboloids of revolution.

-As additional evidence for the existence of the paraboloidal attractor and to directly address the question raised in the title of this Article, we create a master curve from the shape data of a representative glucose dissolution experiment.
-The analysis spans the time interval from 105 min to 120 min during which the sample's length shrinks by about one half.
-The contours are obtained at 30 s intervals and fitted to $z = AR^2$ to obtain the time-dependent scaling coefficients A (see Figure S3).
-Figure 4 shows our data in terms the dimensionless abscissa AR and the dimensionless ordinate Az.
+As additional evidence for the existence of the paraboloidal attractor and to address the question raised in the title of this Article directly, we create a master curve from the shape data of a representative glucose dissolution experiment.
+The analysis spans the time interval from 105 to 120 min, during which the sample's length shrinks by about one-half.
+The contours are obtained at 30 s intervals and fitted to $z = AR^2$ to obtain time-dependent scaling coefficients A (Figure S3).
+Figure 4 shows our data in terms of the dimensionless abscissa AR and dimensionless ordinate Az.
 The rescaled contours are represented by different color markers and fall on a unique master curve.
 The superposed black curve graphs the expected function $Az = (AR)^2$ and is in excellent agreement with our measurements.
 Accordingly, we conclude that the dissolving glucose structure indeed converges to a universal shape.

-The theoretical work on the ideal shape of stalactites and icicles notes that the simple geometric laws cease to hold close to the tip of the structures.
-This limitation is primarily due to pendant drops detaching repeatedly from the structure's tip and therefore characterized by the capillary length which is about 0.3 cm for stalactites.
-In addition, a smaller-and hence irrelevant-cutoff is predicted by the theory.
-Since the dissolution process does not involve pendant droplets but rather smooth fluid flow, we further investigate the shape of the dissolving structure close to the tip.
+The theoretical work on the ideal shape of stalactites and icicles notes that the simple geometric laws cease to hold close to the tip of the structures.^{10-13} This limitation is primarily due to pendant drops detaching repeatedly from the structure's tip and is therefore characterized by the capillary length, which is about 0.3 cm for stalactites.
+In addition, a smaller and hence irrelevant cutoff is predicted by the theory.
+Because the dissolution process does not involve pendant droplets but rather smooth fluid flow, we further investigate the shape of the dissolving structure close to the tip.
 Figure 5a shows an optical micrograph of a glucose sample in the final minutes before its complete dissolution.
 Because microscopy of the structure within the water tank is technically challenging, we remove the dissolving sample from the container and quickly dry it with compressed air to stop the dissolution.
-As for the larger image data, the contour of the micro-tip is in very good agreement with a parabola (Figure 5b).
+As for the larger image data, the contour of the microtip is in very good agreement with a parabola (Figure 5b).
 This finding shows that the paraboloidal shape persists down to a distance of at least a few tens of a micrometer from the tip.